RUT Chile: How Foreigners Get a RUT/RUN Number

 Temporary RUN from Private Health Insurers (ISAPRE)

 Health insurers (FONASA/ISAPRE) may generate temporary numbers for contributions when you subscribe to a health plan.
-These number have Limited legal value, as they are only for healthcare contribution tracking.
-However:
+These numbers have limited legal value, as they are only for healthcare contribution tracking.
+They are not widely accepted, so they cannot be used for banking, official transactions, or most services, and they are temporary only: they must be updated once you receive your official Chilean ID card.

 WARNING